Amini Silatolu: Professional career

+Pre-draft

-Projected as a late-first to second-round prospect, Silatolu was considered one of the top offensive linemen available in the 2012 NFL Draft, and drew comparisons to Jahri Evans.
+Projected as a late-first to second-round prospect, Silatolu was considered one of the top offensive linemen available in the 2012 NFL draft, and drew comparisons to Jahri Evans.

-Carolina Panthers
+Carolina Panthers (first stint)

-Silatolu was drafted in the second round with the 40th overall pick by the Carolina Panthers, the first Midwestern State player ever selected in the NFL Draft.
+Silatolu was selected in the second round with the 40th overall pick by the Carolina Panthers, the first Midwestern State player ever selected in the 2012 NFL draft.
 He is the highest-selected offensive lineman from Division II since Jermane Mayberry in 1996, and the highest-selected player from the Lone Star Conference since Mayberry.
 Silatolu, Mayberry, and Gene Upshaw are the only offensive linemen from LSC teams ever selected in the first two rounds.

-Silatolu was the first interior lineman selected in the first two rounds by the Panthers since Ryan Kalil in 2007 NFL Draft.
+Silatolu was the first interior lineman selected in the first two rounds by the Panthers since Ryan Kalil in 2007 NFL draft.
 On May 11, 2012, Silatolu was signed by the Panthers to a four-year contract worth $4.9 million that included a $2 million signing bonus.
 He started the first 15 games for the Panthers at left guard, before dislocating his wrist in a game against the Oakland Raiders.
 For his solid rookie season he was named to Pro Football Weekly′s 2012 All-Rookie team.
 On October 16, 2013, Silatolu was placed on injured reserve for a torn right ACL.
 On November 25, 2015, he was placed on injured reserve for a torn left ACL.

 On February 7, 2016, Silatolu's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.